How to Optimize your HubPages to Make Money

 If you do use a "hero shot", it's vital to jump straight into the "meat" of your content in the very first paragraph.
 You've already asked your reader to scroll down once to find the answer they're seeking - they won't scroll down any further unless they're convinced you're going to help them!

 An example: I recently saw an excellent Hub on how to make a particular type of quilt.
 It started with a "hero shot" of the finished quilt - which is great, except that the next several paragraphs told the story of why the author decided to make it!
 Anyone looking for instructions would've decided this was a personal story with no practical advice to offer - which is a pity, because the rest of the Hub gave some excellent, detailed advice.

-Step #4 - Keep Your Text Flowing
+Tip #4 - Keep Your Readers on the Page

-Step #5: Keep Your External Links Low
+Tip #7: Keep Your External Links Low

-I don't mean you mustn't link to other websites: Google will reward you for including links to good quality sites.
+I don't mean you mustn't link to other websites: Google will reward you for including helpful links to good quality sites.
 I mean keep them low down in the Hub.
 The reason is simple - if a reader sees a link to another site before they get to an ad, they may follow that link and never come back to click on the ad!

 So keep your links to other Hubs or other websites to the last couple of paragraphs.
 And don't go link-crazy: only link if the other Hub or site adds real value to your Hub.
 A sea of blue links only annoys your readers - and they'll be even more annoyed if they follow the links and don't find it helpful.
 Besides, the more links you create, the more work you're creating for yourself, because you're more likely to have broken links in the future - and Google doesn't like broken links.